Kathy Page

 Kathy Page (born 8 April 1958) is a British-Canadian writer.

 She is the author of seven previous novels, including The Story of My Face (longlisted for the Orange Prize in 2002) and Alphabet (nominated for the Governor General's Literary Award for fiction in Canada in 2005), as well as Canada's Giller Prize-shortlisted story collections Paradise & Elsewhere (2014) and The Two of Us (2016).
 Her latest novel, Dear Evelyn, was published in 2018 by And Other Stories in Europe and Biblioasis in North America.

-She now lives on Salt Spring Island, Canada.
+She now lives on Salt Spring Island, British Columbia, Canada.

 Early life

-Kathy Page was born on 8 April 1958 in London, U.K. She has an Honours BA in English and related literature from the University of York, and an MA in creative writing from the University of East Anglia.
+Kathy Page was born on 8 April 1958 in London, U.K. She received an Honours BA in English and related literature from the University of York, and an MA in creative writing from the University of East Anglia.
 In the late 1990s, she trained as a psychotherapist and worked briefly in a therapeutic community for drug users.
 She currently resides on Salt Spring Island with her husband, and two children.